Other Transactions and Other Transaction Consortia

-OT awards can be made by an OT Consortia, but they can also be issued directly by DoD programs with appropriately warranted Contracting Officers.
-(Contracting Officers must have a separate Agreement Officer authority to award OT agreements).
+OT agreements can be issued through an OT Consortium on behalf of a DoD program, but they can also be issued directly by DoD programs using appropriately warranted Contracting Officers.
+Contracting Officers must have a separate Agreement Officer authority to award OT agreements.

 Other Transaction Consortia

 What is an Other Transaction (OT) Consortium?